Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Results and discussions

-We first mention notable aspects of the low-field phase (X-phase) of CuInCr$_{4}$S$_{8}$.
+We first mention notable aspects of the low-field phase ({\it X} phase) of CuInCr$_{4}$S$_{8}$.
 Cr spinels typically undergo a first-order phase transition into an AFM 2-up-2-down collinear structure \cite{2015_Nil, 2016_Sah, 2007_Mat, 2009_Ji} or an incommensurate helical structure \cite{2008_Mur, 2011_Tsu} accompanied by the crystal symmetry lowering due to the SLC.
-For CuInCr$_{4}$S$_{8}$, the appearance of X-phase is associated with a drop in the magnetic susceptibility $M/H$ at $T_{\rm N}=35$~K [Fig.~\ref{Fig2}(a)] and a peak in the specific heat $C$ at $T_{\rm p}=34$~K [Fig.~\ref{Fig2}(b)].
+For CuInCr$_{4}$S$_{8}$, the appearance of {\it X} phase is associated with a drop in the magnetic susceptibility $M/H$ at $T_{\rm N}=35$~K [Fig.~\ref{Fig2}(a)] and a peak in the specific heat $C$ at $T_{\rm p}=34$~K [Fig.~\ref{Fig2}(b)].
 A recent neutron diffraction study has revealed that the crystal structure remains the cubic $F{\overline 4}3m$ symmetry down to 2~K \cite{2021_Gao}.
-Our further experiments also support the uniqueness of X-phase; neither the normalized thermal expansion $\Delta L/L_{\rm 2K}$ nor the dielectric constant $\varepsilon'$ exhibit any sharp anomalies at $T_{\rm N}$ [Figs.~\ref{Fig2}(c) and \ref{Fig2}(d)], unlike in other Cr spinels \cite{2007_Hem, 2013_Kit, 2019_Ros, 2016_Sah, 2020_Kan}.
-Furthermore, no hysteretic behavior is observed in the $M/H$--$T$ curve (not shown), indicating that the phase transition at $T_{\rm N}$ is of the second order, and the SLC does not seem to be responsible for the appearance of X-phase.
+Our further experiments also support the uniqueness of {\it X} phase; neither the normalized thermal expansion $\Delta L/L_{\rm 2K}$ nor the dielectric constant $\varepsilon'$ exhibit any sharp anomalies at $T_{\rm N}$ [Figs.~\ref{Fig2}(c) and \ref{Fig2}(d)], unlike in other Cr spinels \cite{2007_Hem, 2013_Kit, 2019_Ros, 2016_Sah, 2020_Kan}.
+Furthermore, no hysteretic behavior is observed in the $M/H$-$T$ curve (not shown), indicating that the phase transition at $T_{\rm N}$ is of the second order, and the SLC does not seem to be responsible for the appearance of {\it X} phase.